Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Intelligent, sweet, gentle

-Springerdoodles usually stay below 24 inches and 60 pounds.
-They are intelligent dogs that tend to be gentle with everyone, including children and other pets.
+Springerdoodles can reach 24 inches tall and weigh up to 60 pounds.
+They are intelligent dogs that are gentle with everyone, including children and other pets.
 The Springerdoodle is a good pick for hunting and dog sports.
-They are typically loyal and reliable, making them great companions for people of all ages.
-This mix of breeds is likely to have regular brushing needs but isn’t likely to have a high-maintenance coat.
+They are loyal and reliable, making them great companions for people of all ages.
+The Spingerdoodle requires regular brushing but isn’t likely to have a high-maintenance coat.

 29. Weimardoodle (Weimaraner x Poodle)